micmejia/bible-dump/NKJV/Acts/Acts 9.md

 Then he fell to the ground, and heard a voice saying to him, "Saul, Saul, why are you persecuting Me?"

 ###### 5
 And he said, "Who are You, Lord?"
-Then the Lord said, "I am Jesus, whom you are persecuting. [^a]It _is_ hard for you to kick against the goads."
+Then the Lord said, "I am Jesus, whom you are persecuting.
+It _is_ hard for you to kick against the goads."

 ###### 6
 So he, trembling and astonished, said, "Lord, what do You want me to do?"
 Then the Lord _said_ to him, "Arise and go into the city, and you will be told what you must do."